cap-js/docs/node.js/outbox.md

 ### Delete Entries in the Outbox Table

-To manually delete entries in the table `cds.outbox.Messages`, you can either expose it in a service (cf. [Managing the Dead Letter Queue](#managing-the-dead-letter-queue)) or programmatically modify it using the `cds.outbox.Messages`
+To manually delete entries in the table `cds.outbox.Messages`, you can either expose it in a service, see [Managing the Dead Letter Queue](#managing-the-dead-letter-queue), or programmatically modify it using the `cds.outbox.Messages`
 entity:

 ```js